 Photo Credit: NASA/Reuters

-To: U.S. Senate, U.S. House of Representatives
+To: U.S. House of Representatives, U.S. Senate

 NASA’s Planetary Science Division missions have led to new scientific and technological discoveries, advancing our thought and perspective on the universe.
 These robotic missions to the solar system have included Cassini at Saturn, Opportunity and Curiosity on Mars, and the twin Voyager probes.
 I support space exploration, a mission to Europa, and bringing back samples from Mars to Earth; without proper funding NASA’s Planetary Science Division may have to cancel these important projects.